 I realized I could just as well write the whole dashboard as a single

-AWK script and not bother with POSIX sh
+AWK script and not bother with POSIX sh at all.
+The result

 is at pfsense-dashboard-cli and I was quite satisfied with